 Staying in the industry

-Don’t think that just because you have a Bachelors, and a Masters, that you’re home free.
-Because this industry is changing so much, the best candidates and prospective employees have made continuing education a hobby.
+Don’t think that just because you have both a bachelor’s and a master’s degree, you’re home free.
+Because the computer science career field is changing so much, the best candidates and prospective employees have made continuing education a hobby.

 Having this drive to learn more would be great for a project manager or database developer.
 These roles tend to have the most people interaction and are designed for go-getters.